spyrosoft/bennettroesch.com/awestruct/thoughts/communication-games.md

 less_recent: moral-thought-experiments
 more_recent: rate-of-passage-of-time
 ---
 Are you someone who revels in chatting up people at parties with small talk?
-I am one of the people on the receiving end who politely chats along, but counts down the seconds until I can escape.
-If you notice someone doing this, the chances are good that they are just like I am.
-Consider switching up your modus operandi once in a while by sneaking a communication game into your conversation.
-Communication games are very similar to small talk but are much more interesting and fun for everyone involved.
+If you are one of the people on the receiving end who politely chats along while counting down the seconds until you can escape, consider switching up your modus operandi.
+Sneak a communication game into your conversation.
+Communication games are very similar to small talk but are much more interesting and fun for everyone.

 ## What Do You Want?